ChristianFroestl9781/auto-subscriptions/index.md

 ---

-## Taskforce Multicloud
+## How it started...

-evaluate solutions for cross-cloud communications to addresses the following core needs:
+Taskforce Multicloud to address the following cross-cloud core needs:

 * Connection establishment
 * Core Message transmission
 * Monitoring and Alerting

-> Result:<br>
+> 1st Solution:<br>
 > Cross-Cloud auto-subscriptions

 ---

 ## What is it?

-> A solution to establish push subscriptions between the different clouds GCP <-> AWS in order to exchange events between different teams
+> A solution to <b>automatically</b> establish push subscriptions between the different clouds <b>GCP & AWS</b>
+> in order to exchange events between different teams and services

 ----

 ## Why do we need this?

-Current state in cross cloud setups:
+Current cross cloud setups:

+1. consumer has to request subscriptions from producer
-1. producer is responsible for establishing subscriptions to consumers endpoints
+2. producer is responsible for establishing subscriptions
-2. The subscription is on the producer account and cannot be monitored by the consumer
+3. The subscription <b>MUST</b> be monitored by the producer

 Impact: